phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

 **Note:** Deleting completed workflow execution records does not delete the associated results files.
 Only non-shared workflow executions that are in the Completed, Canceled, and Error states will be deleted.

-## Delete an Automated Workflow Execution
+## Delete Automated Workflow Executions

 1. Navigate to the relevant **Project**.
 2. From the left sidebar, select **Settings**.